ojnode/pandemic_game/README.md

 # Quarantine Quest 🎮

-**Quarantine Quest** is a strategy-based game where players make critical decisions.
 The game combines modern technologies to create an engaging and immersive gameplay experience.

 ## 🛠️ Technologies Used